5 Ways to Communicate as a Trusted Leader

 In an advanced workshop with senior leaders near Washington, DC, one of them said the classic line: his grandmother would tell him, “you have two ears and one mouth, so you should listen twice as much as you talk.”
 So true.

-If you listen carefully during these challenging times, you'll hear incredible stories you can share with others as we all find our way back to normalcy.
+If you listen carefully, you'll hear incredible stories you can share with others to continuing building trust.

 After all, trust is everything.